PriyanshiAhuja2908/Hospital-Insurance-Claims-Analysis/README.md

 ## Project Overview

-This Insurance Claim Analysis Dashboard is a data visualization tool designed to offer insights into the correlation between demographic factors, health indicators, and insurance claims.
+This Hospital Insurance Claim Analysis Dashboard is a data visualization tool designed to offer insights into the correlation between demographic factors, health indicators, and insurance claims.
 Leveraging a rich dataset, the dashboard provides an interactive experience for exploring how different variables impact insurance claim amounts.

 ## Features